Alan Mak (politician)

+Mak was previously Exchequer Secretary to the Treasury from July to September 2022.
+He also served as a Lord Commissioner of the Treasury from April 2021 to July 2022.

-Early life
+Early life and career

-Mak was born in York to Chinese parents who were born in Guangdong and who settled in Hong Kong before moving to England, where they owned a Chinese food take-away.
-He attended Queen Anne Comprehensive School, York until the age of 13, before gaining an assisted place to attend St Peter's School, York.
-He read Law at Peterhouse, Cambridge, winning the ECS Wade Prize for Administrative Law, before completing a post-graduate law & business diploma in Oxford, where he was a runner-up for the Oxford Leadership Prize.
-He subsequently practised as a solicitor with Clifford Chance.
+Alan Mak was born on 19 November 1983 in York to Chinese parents of Cantonese descent who were born in Guangdong that were settled in Hong Kong before moving to England, where they owned a Chinese food take-away.
+He attended Queen Anne Comprehensive School, York until the age of 13, before gaining an assisted place to attend the private St Peter's School, York.
+He then read law at Peterhouse, Cambridge, where he won the ECS Wade Prize for Administrative Law.
+Mak then completed a post-graduate law & business diploma in Oxford, where he was a runner-up for the Oxford Leadership Prize.

-Mak was named Graduate of the Year by Realworld in 2005.
+After graduation, Mak practised as a solicitor with Clifford Chance.
+He was named Graduate of the Year by Realworld in 2005.
 In 2010, he was recognised with the award for Young City Lawyer of the year in Square Mile magazine's 30 under 30 awards in 2010.

 For over five years, Mak served as Trustee and later President of the child hunger and poverty charity Magic Breakfast.
-While serving as a Trustee, Magic Breakfast was awarded a Big Society Award in 2011 by Prime Minister David Cameron.
-In recognition of his work with the charity, he was selected to carry the Olympic Torch on 20 June, 2012, in the town of Bedale as part of the 2012 Summer Olympics torch relay.
+While he was serving as a Trustee, Magic Breakfast was awarded a Big Society Award in 2011 by Prime Minister David Cameron.
+In recognition of his work with the charity, he was selected to carry the Olympic Torch on 20 June 2012, in the town of Bedale as part of the 2012 Summer Olympics torch relay.

 Parliamentary career

-2015 general election
+1st term (2015–2017)

-Mak was elected as Member of Parliament for Havant at the 2015 general election.
+Mak was elected to Parliament as MP for Havant at the 2015 general election with 51.7% of the vote and a majority of 13,920.
 He is the first East Asian to be elected to the House of Commons.
 However, he is uncomfortable with being defined solely by his ethnic identity and has dismissed the notion that his election as MP would raise the profile of British East Asians.
-In an interview with the South China Morning Posts Post Magazine, he said "If the CFC and Chinese for Labour think I am going to be representing every Chinese, Thai, Vietnamese and Korean—and there are many in my constituency—they are mistaken.
+In an interview with the South China Morning Post, he said "If the CFC and Chinese for Labour think I am going to be representing every Chinese, Thai, Vietnamese and Korean—and there are many in my constituency—they are mistaken.
 It's a stupid story.
 I am not standing for the Chinese population of Britain.
 I am standing for the people of Havant and my country".
 Following his election he expressed concern about the attention his ethnicity, and subsequent political breakthrough, was receiving from both international media and British Chinese groups.